Aamanni/data-driven-healthcare/README.md

 ## Summary

-Healthcare is going through a major transition and facing huge challenges, e.g. because of aging population.
-Better utilization of data in targetting the scarce healthcare resources could lead to huge savings for the society and to better quality of life for the people and patients.
+Healthcare is going through a transition and facing challenges, e.g. because of aging population.
+Insights from data help in targetting the scarce healthcare resources and lead to huge savings for the society and to better quality of life for people.

 ## Background